 The high RV accuracy obtainable with HARPS is a result of an extremely stable and strictly controlled instrument and a data reduction software designed and optimized for the purpose.
 The pipeline RV determination is optimized for data taken in the simultaneous Thorium reference method, and nothing can be said at the moment about the obtainable RV accuracy with the iodine self calibration method with HARPS.
-However I_2 data were taken recently and an accuracy for the method with the HARPS instrument will be quoted in the near future.
-For reference, the method could yield a long term (2 years) accuracy of 2.65 m/s with the UVES spectrograph with a S/N of 66 per pixel and a resolving power of 100000 - 120000, similar to the HARPS one of 115000 (M. Kürster et al., A&A 403, 1077, 2003).
+For reference, the iodine cell method could yield a long term (2 years) accuracy of 2.65 m/s with the UVES spectrograph with a S/N of 66 per pixel and a resolving power of 100000 - 120000, similar to the HARPS one of 115000 (M. Kürster et al., A&A 403, 1077, 2003).